Alana Cook: OL / Seattle Reign, 2021–2024

 In 2022, Cook helped OL Reign finish in first place during the regular season winning the NWSL Shield.
+She was nominated for NWSL Defender of the Year for the 2021 and 2022 seasons.

+Kansas City Current, 2024–

+On July 22, 2024, Seattle Reign announced that they had traded Cook to Kansas City Current for allocation money and intra-league transfer funds.

 International career

+Cook has competed for the United States under-17, under-20, under-23, and senior national teams.
-Cook is a former United States youth international having captained the United States U17s.
-She first made the jump to the U20 level in 2014 and the U23 level in 2017.
-She later captained the United States U23s in 2019.

-Cook is eligible to represent England because of her British father, and she received her first senior international call-up in September 2019 as a training player for England's friendlies against Portugal and Brazil.
+She captained the under-17 team and made the jump to the under-20 team in 2014 followed by the under-23 team in 2017.
+She captained the under-23 squad in 2019.
+She is eligible to represent England because of her British father and earned her first senior international call-up in September 2019 as a training player for England's friendlies against Portugal and Brazil.

 Cook received her first call-up to the United States national team on October 31, 2019.
+In June 2023, she was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.

+Personal life

+Cook eats a plant based diet.